Most Active Speaker

 Actions

 Eli has been in tech since being released back into the wild from studying maths at university 7 years ago.
-They've spent their time working in industries ranging from telecoms to biotech to analog circuit design, continually getting nerd-sniped along the way.
-These days, they're a freelancer who speaks at conferences, runs workshops, and learns whatever they want.
-In their spare time, they like to play video games, knit and sew, and hang out with their cat.
+They've spent their time working in industries ranging from telecoms to biotech to analog circuit design to developer advocacy, continually getting nerd-sniped along the way.
+These days, they work at the Bennett Institute as a Research Software Advocate, helping to build the next generation of healthcare research tooling.
+In their spare time, they like to go bouldering, knit and sew, and hang out with their cat.

 Awards